ruchisahota/gaia/v1/doc/documentation.md

 # Tabulation

-## Description
+> Operations:

 Tabulate API allows you to retrieve a custom table view for any identity using any tags you like as columns.

 ## Attributes